Get a free, no obligation personal loan quote with rates as low as 6.99%

 Get Started You can apply with no effect to your credit score

 Sourced from water, gas, biofuel, wind, and nuclear power, energy in Canada powers our homes, cars, and businesses 24/7.
 Although energy seems relatively reliable and always available, there are many considerations, both financial and environmental, that must be addressed when using and regulating the use of energy.
-The federal government, as well as provincial governments, encourage citizens to be mindful about how much energy they use and offer tax credits on sustainable energy use as an incentive.

-Federal Tax Incentives and Programs
+Federal Tax Incentives And Programs

-The Federal Government of Canada offers several different tax incentives to encourage citizens to save energy and live greener lives.
+The Federal Government of Canada offers several tax incentives to encourage citizens to save energy and live greener lives.

 Hydro/Electric Car Tax Credit

-Transport Canada offers tax incentives to drivers that buy and use zero-emissions vehicles (ZEVs).
+Transport Canada offers tax incentives to drivers who buy and use zero-emissions vehicles (ZEVs).
 To be classified as a ZEV, a vehicle must have the potential to produce no tailpipe emissions.
-Examples of ZEVs include battery-electric, plug-in hybrid electric, and hydrogen fuel cell cars.
-ZEVs, however, tend to be more expensive than conventional cars.
-Motivated by the fact that transportation is the second-largest source of greenhouse gas emissions in Canada, this program offers financial incentives for people who buy or lease ZEVs.
+Examples of ZEVs include:

-• Consumers who purchase a battery-electric, hydrogen fuel cell, long-range plug in hybrid, can be eligible for a point-of-sale incentive of up to $5,000.
+• Consumers who purchase a battery-electric, hydrogen fuel cell, long-range plug-in hybrid, can be eligible for a point-of-sale incentive of up to $5,000.

 • Consumers who purchase a shorter-range plug-in hybrid vehicle can be eligible for a point-of-sale incentive of up to $2,500.